-I'll be honest—postmillennialism appeals to the part of me that wants to believe the church can actually change the world.
-When I read Isaiah's vision of nations beating swords into plowshares, or Jesus promising that the gates of hell won't prevail against His church, postmillennialism says, "Take Him at His word."
+I'll be honest: part of me wants to believe the church can actually change the world.
+When Isaiah pictures nations turning swords into plowshares, and Jesus promises the gates of hell won't prevail against His church, postmillennialism dares us to take those promises at face value.

 Sharp Edge: If your eschatology makes you more excited about escaping the world than transforming it, you might have missed Jesus' prayer that His followers would be "in the world but not of the world"—not out of the world entirely.